 This surgery removes your individual fibroids.
 It’s a great option if you want to have a family, since it won’t impact your fertility in any way.
 (You just have to wait up to 6 months after your surgery before getting pregnant.)
 Still, your fibroids may come back, so this isn’t a permanent fibroid treatment option.

 Also, there are different kinds of myomectomies, each of which could impact your health differently.
-If you have large or numerous fibroids, you’ll probably be offered an open or abdominal laparotamy.
+Your doctor should perform a preoperative MRI to tailor your surgery to the size, number and location of your fibroids.
+Because, if you have large or numerous fibroids, you’ll probably be offered an open or abdominal laparotamy.
 With this procedure (which requires about 3 days in hospital) your surgeon makes a small incision and removes your fibroids whole.
 It is a complicated procedure, so you should only work with a surgeon who’s very experienced in this area.

 For smaller or fewer fibroids, the doctor may perform a mini-laparotomy, which swaps a small abdomen opening for a the larger incision of the open procedure.
 In some cases, you can have a laparoscopic procedure, which allows your doctor to remove your fibroids through a small, 1-inch tube, guided by a tiny camera.
 Robotic myomectomy, a relatively new procedure, may work if you have larger fibroids, but it’s quite expensive.
 Plus, while it’s supposed to offer less scarring and better outcomes, new reports suggest it may just add costs, without the reported benefits.